jensecj/.emacs.d/README.md

 properly, that's how I use it when I need to get something done on a new machine.

+# Notes

+I usually use the current master release, so somethings may not work with older emacsen.

 The keybindings are optimized for a
 [danish keyboard layout](http://fontmeme.com/images/danish-keyboard-550x183.png).